Alanm17/Movie.jsx/README.md

-# 🎬 Movie Explorer App
+# 🎬 Cineera - Movie Explorer App

 A modern React-based movie discovery and rating application.
 This project allows users to search, explore, and rate movies, track watched content, and enjoy educational video content — all deployed seamlessly using Netlify with support for serverless functions.